Riding in the Bow Valley

 Much of the Rockies is actually rock and ice, making it land that many animals, including humans, may visit but really choose not to call their home.
 Animals and people share the same land, both spending much of their time in the valley areas and the lower montane regions.
 And animals, like humans, often take the path of least resistance, so trails can be an attraction for them to move along as well.

 The last thing you want is a surprise encounter with a bear at a close range.
 To avoid this, the best thing you can do is make lots of noise and make it often.
 Bears generally want to avoid you as much as you want to avoid them.
-Once aware that you are nearby, they usually try to move away.
-Consider a good loud bell on your bike or an air horn, perhaps carry a loud whistle like a Fox 40, call out from time to time, or sing, talk to your riding companions – any loud noise is good.
+Call out from time to time, sing or yoddle. any loud noise is good.
 Bear bells – those small bells people attach to their backpacks or shoes or wherever are generally quite ineffective, so don’t rely on them.
 Remember bikes travel quite quickly and quietly down trails, so you soon travel past the range of the last time you made noise.
 Be aware of sight lines, and make some noise as you come into a bend or blind spot on the trail.

 Be bear aware at all times – look for signs of bear presence – bear scat on the trail, perhaps a bear paw print in the mud or dirt, fresh diggings for roots, larges rocks flipped over etc. Should you carry bear spray??
 We think it is a good idea and we do ourselves, but it has its limitations and you need to know how to use it and when to use it.
 It is a last resort weapon rather than excuse to ignore other bear safety procedures.
 If you do carry it, don’t store it in the bottom of your pack.
 It should be somewhere on you or your bike that you can access very readily.
 One effective method is to cut the top off on old water bottle, secure the bear spray inside, and carry it in your water bottle cage (see photo above).
 While this is a popular way to keep the spray close at hand, some experts feel that it is better to secure the spray to your body such as being strapped to your waist.
 They point out that it is not uncommon when an incident with a bear occurs for you to quickly become separated from your bike and thus your spray.

-What about cougars?
+Cougars - What about cougars?
 We don’t have many at all and people rarely see them, although they may be watching you at any time.
 Cougar attacks are very unusual but the approach to handling cougar sightings is quite different from how you should handle bear encounters.
-To learn what to do if you see or encounter one follow this link:
+To learn what to do if you see or encounter one follow this link:http://www.pc.gc.ca/pn-np/ab/banff/visit/visit7_e.asp#predator

 Enough about predators – other wildlife live here too!